vitessio/website/content/en/docs/16.0/reference/vreplication/movetables.md

 **default** false

 <div class="cmd">
-Do not create routing rules for the tables being moved, when the workflow is created.
-This implies that you should not use global routing or sent traffic to the target keyspace while sending queries to vtgate.
+Do not create routing rules for the tables being moved when the workflow is created.
+This implies that you should not use global routing or send traffic to the target keyspace through a vtgate.
 See https://github.com/vitessio/vitess/pull/13858 and https://github.com/vitessio/vitess/issues/13851 for a use-case and more details.
 </div>